The Nice: Post-Nice and reunion

 Lee Jackson performing at the 2002 reunion of the Nice.

 Emerson and Lake recruited Carl Palmer from Atomic Rooster and formed Emerson, Lake & Palmer (ELP).
 In 1971, the posthumous Nice album Elegy was released.
 It included different versions of previously released tracks, two being studio versions and two live from the 1969 US tour.
 Emerson had no involvement with compiling the album, which was done by Jackson, Davison and Charisma Records.
 The album reached No. 5 in the UK.

 Jackson formed Jackson Heights which released five albums between 1970 and 1973.
 Emerson supported the band and became a fan.
 Davison formed "Every Which Way" which released an album in 1970.
 Both Jackson and Davison formed Refugee with keyboardist Patrick Moraz in 1974, but Moraz left the group after one album to replace Rick Wakeman in Yes.

 After over three decades of inactivity, the Nice reformed in 2002 for a series of concerts.
 A three-CD set Vivacitas was released, with the third CD being an interview with Emerson, Jackson and Davison.
-O'List did not attend the reunion and was replaced by guitarist Dave Kilminster.
+O'List did not attend the reunion and was replaced by guitarist Dave Kilminster (except for a preliminary gig at the 100 Club, where Phil Hilbourne played guitar on "America"/"Rondo").
 Davison died on 15 April 2008 aged 65 in Horns Cross, Devon, from a brain tumour.
-Emerson died on 11 March 2016 in Santa Monica, California, of a self-inflicted gunshot wound to the head.
+Emerson died by suicide on 11 March 2016 in Santa Monica, California.